SpaceG/spaceg.github.io/_posts/2015-01-14-why-do-you-will-be-not-a-programmer-in-a-year-full-of-learning.markdown

 ---
 layout:     post
-title:      "Why do dou will not a Programmer in a Month!"
+title:      "Why do you will be not a Programmer in a Month!"
 subtitle:   "Learning - Code Everyday - Every Freetime"
 date:       2015-01-15 14:00:44
 author:     "Lucas Gatsas"
 header-img: "img/1280px-Web_development_timelineKopie.png"
 ---
-<h2 class="section-heading">I don't want be a Programmer..I want build Start Ups!</h2>
+<h2 class="section-heading">Build Start Ups!</h2>